-- Give an overview of the curriculum for which the Department/Programme is responsible and the rationale for the focus of the curriculum.
+- Give an overview of the curriculum for which the Department is responsible and the rationale for the focus of the curriculum.
 Is it relevant?
 Consider the staff profile in relation to the curriculum.
 Does the curriculum meet industry needs? - How is the curriculum structured, e.g. Foundation courses?
 Co/Pre-Requisites?
 Summer School? - Who does the teaching (TFs?
 PPFs?)
 How is that organised?
 Is it shared with other units/campuses?
 Are guest lecturers utilised?
 How is international expertise captured?
 Student placements?
 Tutorials?
 Team Teaching or another system?
 Ensuring teaching is research-informed? - Consider technological advances, innovative teaching methods and the resources required to deliver and maintain quality teaching, professional development, e.g. HEDC support, IT training.
-(This may be further covered in a section on IT resources). - Consider the value of and acknowledgement of student feedback and support, e.g. use of Class Reps and/or survey data. - Discuss matters relating to external accreditation. - Discuss departmental relationships with external stakeholders, e.g. industry links, employers (internships, advisory boards etc.)
+(This may be further covered in a section on IT resources). - Consider the value of and acknowledgement of student feedback and support, e.g. survey data and Class reps.
+Comment on the most recent survey data noting both positive and negative outcomes. - Discuss matters relating to external accreditation. - Discuss departmental relationships with external stakeholders, e.g. industry links, employers (internships, advisory boards etc.)

-- Information on papers and majors offered such as examples of paper profiles, teaching and assessment methods, examples of external examiners reports, distance-taught papers and details about the programmes to which they contribute. - EFTS and Headcount Data including: enrolment patterns, completion rates, numbers of graduates, postgraduates, international and exchange students, student-to-staff ratios, and academic-to-general staff ratios. - Information on and an evaluation of graduate profiles and attributes for programmes: adherence to University Key Performance Indicators. - If available, initial proposals for new programmes and final GYRs submitted to CUAP. - Graduate and Student Opinion Surveys including free text comments.
-Information on teaching evaluations and/or any other informal surveys undertaken by the Department e.g. employer surveys.
+- Information on papers and majors offered including the corresponding coordinators and contributors.
+Examples of paper profiles, teaching and assessment methods, examples of external examiners reports, distance-taught papers and details about the programmes to which they contribute. - EFTS and Headcount Data including: enrolment patterns, completion rates, numbers of graduates, postgraduates, international and exchange students, student-to-staff ratios, and academic-to-general staff ratios. - Information on and an evaluation of graduate profiles and attributes for programmes: adherence to University Key Performance Indicators. - If available, initial proposals for new programmes and final GYRs submitted to CUAP. - Note that QAU will provide the Graduate and Student Opinion Surveys for the Panel along with a summary of Q5 (effectiveness of teaching) from the teaching evaluations.
+You might wish to include any other informal surveys undertaken by the Department e.g. employer surveys.